lavrd/loghell/README.md

 # loghell

-Simple JSON data (such as logs) indexer and viewer.
-Terminal UI will be implemented soon.
+Simple and not efficient JSON data (such as logs) indexer and viewer.

 Current version works only with JSON data.